Ultralight Sleeping Bags

 Engineered for those who prioritize weight and packability, our ultralight sleeping bags ensure you travel light while staying warm.
 Perfect for backpacking and minimalist camping, experience the ultimate in performance and convenience

-Ultralight DesignPeak Performance
+Ultralight Sleeping Bag DesignPeak Performance

 Embark on your next adventure with confidence, equipped with Sea to Summit's ultralight sleeping bags.
 Expertly engineered for those who prioritize weight and packability without sacrificing warmth and comfort, our ultralight sleeping bags are the perfect companion for any minimalist adventurer.
 Whether you're thru-hiking, bikepacking, or fast-packing, our sleeping bags provide the ideal balance of performance and convenience.